Ambulatory Block Education Thursdays

 Senior Resident Morning Report

 Every weekday morning at both Strong Memorial Hospital and Highland Hospital, all second- and third-year residents on general medicine inpatient rotations meet for an hour to discuss two recently admitted patients.
 Each case is presented by the admitting resident.
 As the case unfolds, other residents comment on differential diagnosis, work-up, and management strategy.
 Senior resident morning report is run by the inpatient Chief Resident.
 Also on hand are the program director or department chair, as well as other faculty members selected by the residents.
+Breakfast is always served.

 Every Thursday at noon, all first-year residents assigned to inpatient and ambulatory rotations meet for one hour to discuss one or two patients with the Chief Resident, the program director, and another key faculty member.
 Patients are presented by the intern who initially evaluated them and are either recently admitted or recently seen in an ambulatory setting.
 The format is similar to senior resident morning report.

 Inpatient Attending Rounds - Strong Memorial Hospital